cnuernber/dtype-next/topics/datatype-to-dtype-next.md

-*  Buffer-specific implementations are mimimized and buffer's implement a single class that provides the PrimitiveIO implementation.
+*  Buffer-specific implementations are mimimized and buffer's implement a single class that provides the Buffer implementation.
 For example there is a single class implementation that provides typesafe access to byte buffers and another that provides typesafe access for byte buffers that are to be interpreted as unsigned byte data.
 That cuts out half the implementations of readers and writers.
 *  There can be a single const-reader implementation as opposed to N implementations, one for each datatype.
-Ditto for indexed PrimitiveIO implementations which are one of the most heavily used items in tech.datatype.
+Ditto for indexed Buffer implementations which are one of the most heavily used items in tech.datatype.
 *  The arithmetic math vectorization implementation implements 3 overloads - one for double, one for long, and one for object.